authlete/authlete-java-sample-server/README.md

 # Architecture

-The following picture describes the raugh architectures of Authlete and the sample server and how they communicate with each other.
+The following picture describes the rough architectures of Authlete and the sample server and how they communicate with each other.

 ![ScreenShot](screenshots/authlete_sample_server_architecture.png)